mrbooshehri/my_devops-journey/docker/README.md

 * The docker Network model (CNM) - the design specification which is an open-source pluggable architecture
-* Libnetwork - Docker's real-word implementation of the CNM which is writtern in Go, and it provides all of Docker'r core networking functionality
+* Libnetwork - Docker's real-word implementation of the CNM which is written in Go, and it provides all of Docker's core networking functionality
-* Drivers - extend the model by implementing specific network topolgies
+* Drivers - extend the model by implementing specific network topologies

 ### The container network model (CNM)
 The design guide for Docker networking is the CNM.
 It defines three